 How will the program help me?

 Over 6,500 students have participated in the Pre-Collegiate Summer Scholars Program (formerly the Prefreshman Summer Program) since its inception.
-Previous participants have reported overwhelmingly that their participation in the program was extremely valuable in helping them become familiar with the Cornell campus, the Ithaca community, and the various resources available to them as students.
-Additionally, friendships begun during the summer have proven to be enduring ones, often providing the social support network useful for long term success at Cornell.
-Students have also reported that this summer academic experience has made the difference between merely surviving academically at Cornell and achieving academic excellence.
+Previous participants have reported overwhelmingly that their participation in the program was extremely valuable in helping them become familiar with the Cornell campus and the various resources available.
+Additionally, friendships formed during the summer have proven to be enduring, offering a supportive social network that is valuable for long term success at Cornell.

 Additional information for PSSP 2026 scholars is coming soon!